Joey Meneses Preview, Player Props: Nationals vs. Blue Jays

 Joey Meneses At The Plate

-- Among qualifying batters in MLB play, he ranks 18th in batting average, 71st in on-base percentage, and 92nd in slugging.
+- Among qualified batters, he ranks 17th in batting average, while his on-base percentage ranks 70th and he is 92nd in slugging.

-- Meneses enters this game on a four-game hitting streak.
-During his last games, he's hitting .238.
+- Meneses will look to extend his five-game hitting streak.
+He's batting .333 over the course of his last games.

-- Meneses has picked up a hit in 70.7% of his 123 games this season, with more than one hit in 30.9% of them.

-- In 7.3% of his games this year, he has hit a long ball, and 2.1% of his trips to the plate.
+- Looking at the 124 games he has played this year, he's homered in nine of them (7.3%), and in 2% of his trips to the dish.

-- Meneses has picked up an RBI in 35.0% of his games this season, with two or more RBI in 13.8% of his games.
-He has also driven in three or more runs in nine contests.
+- Meneses has driven home a run in 44 games this season (35.5%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on 10 occasions..

-- In 50 of 123 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.